 3. Bori Parinding

-The site is a 15 minute drive outside of Rantepao along clear open roads.
-Bori Parinding is also very close to Ke’te Kesu.
-You can easily visit both of these sites in one afternoon.
+Bori Parinding is a 15 minute drive outside of Rantepao along clear open roads.
+It is close to Ke’te Kesu.
+You can visit both the sites in one afternoon.
 The countryside in this part of Tana Toraja is very beautiful and you will pass a lot of Tongkonan, traditional buildings with saddleback roofs on the way here.

-To give you a quick history and cultural lesson; Torajans believed that babies who died before they grew their milk teeth were had a pure spirit and were sacred.
-When a baby died, Kambira would carve a hole into the trunk of a Jackfruit tree and place the baby in it.
-They would then wrap the baby up in palm fonds.
+To give you a quick history and cultural lesson; the people of Kambira believed that babies who died before they grew their milk teeth were sacred.
+The people from Kambira would carve a hole into the trunk of a Jackfruit tree and place the baby in it.
 Over time the living tree would grow around the hole sealing the baby into the trunk.
-It was believed that such a funeral practice was a way of returning the baby back to the spirit world.

 5. Ke’te Kesu’